-Highlight: The Lulworth Ranges
+Highlight: The Lulworth Ranges and Tyneham

 Between Lulworth Cove and Kimmeridge Bay is a stretch of coastline that is all but abandoned.
 It was emptied of people by the Ministry of Defence during the Second World War and used as a tank training range.
 The British Army still own and operate the ranges and tanks and armoured vehicles continue to take part in live firing practice.

 For over 60 years the area has been protected from development and is perhaps the most open and natural stretch on the Jurassic Coast.
 The high downs offer spectacular views over tranquil Warbarrow bay and east across Purbeck.
 The rich grassland is home to rare butterflies and is a hunting ground for birds of prey.

 The Lulworth Ranges, empty and yet so full, are a rare chance to see a piece of England frozen in time.